are you in?

 For long video sales funnels I’m talking about the formula where you create 3, 20 minute or longer videos with a pitch at the end.
 I’ve seen some success with this, but for the amount of time it took to create it and for all the fanfare with this, I thought it would work a lot better.

 I’ve tried this for two different training products.
 Honestly, I think a simple lead magnet, like a short video series with good content, a PDF, or a trial work better at least in the markets I’ve been involved with.
 Plus shorter lead magnets take less time to put together than a long sales funnel.

 Maybe it’s just my strengths and weaknesses.
 You may see different results, but those are mine.

 I seem to have a good feel for what people in my markets are looking for and try to stay consistent with my tone.
 I’m not too fond of flash and try to avoid it if possible.

-In the past, I read as much as possible on increasing conversions, and was never able to out-do some of my oldest sales letters.
-Sometimes I'll re-organize a sales page and add in testimonials or success stories along with keeping it updated.
-And that's about it.
-I've not had much luck with some of the sales tactics that come out and try to keep it simple.
+In the past, I read as much as possible on increasing conversions, and was never able to out-do some of my oldest landing pages.
+Sometimes I’ll re-organize a sales page and add in testimonials or success stories along with keeping it updated.
+And that’s about it.
+I’ve not had much luck with some of the sales tactics that come out and try to keep it simple.

-If you look back through my guides, there's one to help you select your online course idea, another to walk you through how to create your online course, and finally, this one, on how to sell courses online.
+If you look back through my guides, there’s one to help you select your online course idea, another to walk you through how to create your online course, and finally, this one, which is a complete guide covering how to sell courses online.

 A lot of effort has gone into these guides.
-I've sprinkled in tips and strategies I've learned throughout my nearly 20 years of experience in the digital training business.
+I’ve sprinkled in tips and strategies learned throughout my nearly 20 years of experience selling online courses.

 I hope you’ve learned enough to get started or grow your online course business.
 Once you’ve had some success, be sure to get in touch so I can interview you for the successful course creators series!